Employment Law

 How Wrongful Termination Cases Are Built

 The first step is identifying the legal theory.
 The same facts often support more than one (a discrimination claim and a retaliation claim, for example, or a public policy claim and a statutory whistleblower claim).
 The strongest cases combine direct evidence of the unlawful motive (statements, emails, contemporaneous communications) with circumstantial evidence (timing, deviation from normal procedures, treatment of comparator employees).
+Beyond the threshold framework, three doctrinal questions usually decide the case: whether the public policy source is specific enough, whether the termination took the form of constructive discharge rather than an outright firing, and whether a parallel statutory remedy displaces the common-law claim.

 Many employees believe they were "wrongfully terminated" because the firing felt unfair.
 Unfair is not the same as unlawful.
 The legal question is always whether the termination violated a specific statute, contract, or public policy.
 An attorney can help separate the two.